moehach/blog/_posts/2020-08-27-dieter-rams-principles.md

 ## Final Thoughts
-Rams described the designer's role as that of a "gestaltingenieur" or creative engineer.
+Rams described the designer's role as that of a gestaltingenieur or creative engineer.
 A designer's work should be rational and based his/her design decisions on a thorough understanding of the purpose of the object.

 Designers have a responsibility to design efficient, effective, and aesthetic solutions that will contribute to improving the world and the life of its users.
 Our goals as designers should be to identify real-world problems and implications as we solve our user's needs.